Should I enroll in Medicare Part D?

 Question 1 of 9 (use "Last" or "Next" buttons to see more)

 If you have drug coverage now that is at least as good as or better than Medicare's basic drug benefit (creditable), and you like it, you probably should keep it.
-If you join a Medicare private drug plan, you may lose your creditable drug coverage and be unable to get it back if you want it later.
+If you join a Medicare Part D plan, you may lose your creditable drug coverage and be unable to get it back if you want it later.

 If you are not notified whether your coverage is creditable, call and ask for their answer in writing.
 You will not have to pay a penalty if you can show you received inadequate information about whether your drug coverage was creditable.

 If you have coverage from a current employer or former employer (retiree coverage), you should ask your human resources department, benefits manager or plan if and how this coverage will work with Part D. Some employer plans do not work with Part D at all and if you join a Part D plan, you could lose your employer coverage and not be able to get it back.